Goats 101 Classes

-There will be some “hands on” sections, where everyone will have the opportunity to trim hooves, take vital signs and check body condition.
-As this class is designed for pet goat owners, we will not be covering issues specific to breeding/kidding, or milk/meat production.
-The class size will be limited, to allow everyone a chance to participate and ask questions.
+The workshop will include some live demonstrations, so that you can really see what we’re talking about, and everyone will have the opportunity to interact with the goats.
+Though this class is designed for pet goat owners, everything we cover is relevant to production animals as well.
+However, we will not be covering topics specific to breeding/kidding, or milk/meat production.
+The class size will be limited to allow everyone a chance to participate and ask questions.
 All of the above listed topics will be covered at each session – it is not a series of classes.

 How to register

 Participants should bring a chair (camp chairs are great), a notebook, something firm to write on, a pen, a sack lunch and snacks/drinks.
 We will take a break mid-day for lunch.
 After the session, there will be an opportunity to meet the sanctuary residents.
 If you want to interact with the goats, sheep, horses & donkeys, you must wear closed shoes.